-Jamie co-founded AsylumConnect (now InReach) during his senior year at the University of Pennsylvania.
-At Penn, he met fellow student Sy.
-Sy shared his personal experience struggling to find safe resources during his U.S. asylum process.
-Despite access to technology, upon arrival in the United States Sy struggled as a gay immigrant to find reliable data on where it was safe to go for help to meet his basic needs.
+Jamie co-founded InReach (fka AsylumConnect) during his senior year at the University of Pennsylvania.
+At Penn, a classmate shared his personal experience struggling to find safe resources during the U.S. asylum process despite access to technology.
 As a trans man who grew up in a conservative environment, the feeling of not being able to live authentically and lacking easily accessible information on how to find affirming support deeply resonated with Jamie.
-So, during their senior year, Sy and Jamie co-founded AsylumConnect, a 501(c)(3) nonprofit organization started as the world’s first technology platform for LGBTQ+ asylum seekers, to fill the critical resource information gap facing the diverse LGBTQ+ community.
+So, during their senior year, the two friends co-founded AsylumConnect, a 501(c)(3) nonprofit organization started as the world’s first technology platform for LGBTQ+ asylum seekers, to fill the critical resource information gap facing the diverse LGBTQ+ community.
 The organization is founded on the belief that every LGBTQ+ person deserves the safety and freedom to live authentically.

 In May 2022, AsylumConnect officially became InReach.
-Since launching its App in 2016, the organization has seen the platform be used by a wide variety of LGBTQ+ people, in addition to those seeking asylum.
-The organization rebranded to InReach to better communicate and reflect the value of its free technology to a broader LGBTQ+ user base.
+Since launching its app in 2016, the organization has seen the platform be used by a wide variety of LGBTQ+ people, in addition to those seeking asylum.
+The organization rebranded to InReach to better communicate and reflect the value of its free technology to a diverse LGBTQ+ user base.

 SAFE HELP IS ALWAYS

-InReach is the world’s first tech platform matching LGBTQ+ people facing discrimination and persecution with safe, verified resources.
+InReach is the world’s first tech platform matching LGBTQ+ people facing persecution or discrimination with safe, verified resources.